Gregor Mendel Institute

 The Gregor Mendel Institute of Molecular Plant Biology (GMI) is a basic research institute in Vienna, Austria.
 It was founded in 2000 by the Austrian Academy of Sciences (ÖAW) to promote cutting-edge research in the field of molecular plant biology.
 The GMI employs about 130 people.
-Its founding director was Dieter Schweizer, and the current scientific director is Magnus Nordborg.
+Its founding director was Dieter Schweizer, and the current scientific director is Liam Dolan.
 The institute is named after Gregor Mendel, who is also known as the "Father of genetics," due to his scientific work and the fact that he studied at the University of Vienna in the mid-19th century.

 Research

 Research is conducted at GMI on numerous aspects of molecular biology.
 These include basic mechanisms of epigenetics, cell biology, plant pathogens interactions, developmental biology and population genetics.

 There are eight independent research groups as of March 2023, led by: